How Sober Living in Delray Beach Works

 Length of the Program

-Residents will stay in Sober Living Residences for different lengths of time, depending upon individual need.
+Residents will stay in Sober Living Residences in Delray Beach for different lengths of time, depending upon individual need.
 A transitional form of addiction treatment, sober residences are invaluable to the long-term treatment industry and to the lives of those recovering from addiction.

 The success rate for clients who attend sober living for any length of time is much higher than for those choose not to attend sober living.
 The longer a client can stay in sober living, can directly effect length of sobriety.
 In fact, many individuals describe their sober living experience as one of the best decisions they ever made in their recovery.
 The friendships, support, and life lessons are such that most individuals will take and use what they learned for the rest of their life.